Literary-Insights/blog/src/content/blog/Optimism Bias_ A Tour of the Irrationally Positive Brain, The - Tali Sharot.txt-1.md

 ---
-title: Optimism Bias_ A Tour of the Irrationally Positive Brain, The - Tali Sharot
+title: Optimism Bias A Tour of the Irrationally Positive Brain, The - Tali Sharot
-slug: optimism-bias_-a-tour-of-the-irrationally-positive-brain-the-tali-sharot
+slug: optimism-bias-a-tour-of-the-irrationally-positive-brain-the-tali-sharot
 tags:
   - book-summary
 excerpt: ""